AnderssonProgramming/double-surrender-experiment/README.md

 1. Fork the repository
 2. Create a feature branch (`git checkout -b feature/new-simulation`)
 3. Make your changes with clear, documented code
-4. Add tests for new functionality
+4. Test functionality using the notebook examples
-5. Ensure all tests pass (`python -m pytest`)
+5. Verify core simulation works (`python -c "from double_slit_simulation import DoubleslitSimulator; DoubleslitSimulator()"`)
 6. Submit a pull request with detailed description

 ### Educational Use